 - The defendant fulfilled the requirement to retreat from the threat or attempt to avoid danger

 Killings committed by accident in the course of lawful activities do not constitute murder.
 They may be charged as a degree of manslaughter however.

 If the accidental homicide takes place during the commission of a crime or as a result of other criminal intentions, then the charge would be first degree or second degree murder.

 The insanity defense is for determining criminal liability to individuals with mental issues that caused them to commit a killing or they were unable to realize that the act is wrong.

-Some situations an innocent person can still be charged with a death, and need to have legal representation.
+In some situations, an innocent person can still be charged with the death, and need to have legal representation.
 Even when a mistake has been made, do not assume the problem will be rectified on its own.
 You still need a homicide defense lawyer if you are innocent.